kubecost/docs/kubecost-cloud/Product-Updates.md

 ### New features:

 * Alerts page
-    * Get alerted when there is a significant change in your spending.
+    * Get alerted when there is a significant change in your spending
 * Auto-send reports
     * Schedule .csv or .pdf reports directly to your email
 * Support for OpenShift Clusters